 Despite its higher price than other options, the international health insurance policy is the most appreciated by retirees based in Vietnam and expatriates who plan to stay there for several years.
 Designed for people who do not stay in France, this insurance policy offers global coverage, not to mention the fact that it is accepted by a wide range of private and semi-private hospitals as well as many health professionals around the world.
 Customizable according to the insurance company, this type of package is suitable for retirees based in Vietnam who want to keep the possibility to visit other countries during the holidays.
 The negative points to highlight with this type of session would of course be the high price compared to other available options and coverage that may seem excessive for people who feel they do not need certain options.

 How to buy a health insurance in Vietnam?

 In addition to the possibility of taking out an insurance policy once on site, it is also possible to make comparisons on the Internet in order to find an insurance company that offers international health insurance adapted to everyone’s needs.
 Generally, many expatriates opt for companies that handle all the administrative formalities in order to travel with peace of mind.

-Advice and feedback from the author: I have been using Luma for several months now: an international insurance very popular in South East Asia: Thailand, Vietnam … The health coverage is great, the quality/price ratio is the best on the market and the customer service is very responsive with staff who speak fluent English.
+My personal advice: I have been using Luma for several months now: an international insurance very popular in South East Asia: Thailand, Vietnam … The health coverage is great, the quality/price ratio is the best on the market and the customer service is very responsive with staff who speak fluent English.
 This gives you peace of mind if you live in Vietnam and makes sure you are protected in case of any health issue.

 If you are looking for effective and reliable health insurance dedicated to expatriates living in Vietnam, you can fill out this form to get a fast and free quote and compare rates: